 Conservative care for a bunion includes accommodation and support with shoe modification, intrinsic muscles strengthening, as well as taping and strapping and more.3 While a bunion cannot be corrected via conservative measures, comfort and function can be maximised without the need for surgical intervention.
 Dr Pocklington can fully assess your toe and feet to determine which treatment is best for you.

 When Should I Consider 1st Toe Bunion Surgery?

 If conservative measures are not able to alleviate your discomfort or the deviation of your first toe is significant then 1st toe bunion surgery in Perth should be considered.
-The goal of surgery is to restore the normal shape and function of the 1st toe and foot.
+The goal of a bunion surgery is to restore the normal shape and function of the 1st toe and foot.